Carl1ian/html-css-practice/README.md

 📍 The Process

 This was my first real project after learning the basics of HTML and CSS.
 I built the table structure first, then styled it with colors and spacing.
 At first, I had a hard time linking the HTML file to the CSS, but after a few experiments, I managed to execute the link rel href correctly.
-So far, I'm enjoying my progress in this journey.
+So far, I'm enjoying my progress..

 🌐 Preview
  <video src="https://github.com/user-attachments/assets/463a6651-e433-484c-ae8f-8c6e09b35117" controls width="50%"></video>